coinevo/documents/docs/es/commands/README.md

 ### removeprunedfunds "txid"

 Deletes the specified transaction from the wallet.
 Meant for use with pruned wallets and as a companion to `importprunedfunds`.
 This will affect wallet balances.
-Qtum-cli returns ìnullî.
+Evo-cli returns ìnullî.

 ```
 removeprunedfunds "535e2bf90fda10c8c8186c4c73ac2861cb19312507b9e4552e78a6148030f19f"